ciaran-finnegan/secret-sharer-client/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Continuous Deployment

+Commits to the master branch are deployed to https://secret-sharer.netlify.app/, refer to netlify.toml

 ### `npm run build`